 Δ child support, medical support, and sometimes spousal support

-In cooperation with the Michigan State Disbursement Unit (MiSDU), to collect, record, and distribute support payments as ordered by the court.
+In cooperation with the Michigan State Disbursement Unit (MiSDU); collect, record, and distribute support payments as ordered by the court.

-- To make available standardized court forms that parties may use to file motions and responses regarding custody, parenting time and support.
+- Make available standardized court forms that parties may use to file motions and responses regarding custody, parenting time and support.

 The Friend of the Court has no authority to: